WHFS (historic): 1980s

-In early 1983, Jacob Einstein sold the station to the owners of WTOP (AM) for $2 million which Einstein then used to purchase WNAV AM and WLOM FM Annapolis, Maryland.
-Eventually, WNAV-AM was sold and passed through several owners (including being resold to Einstein in the mid-1990s) until WNAV was ultimately sold to Pat Sajak, the game-show host, in 1998.
-Einstein took the 'HFS call letters with him and WLOM-FM 99.1 became WHFS (FM) in Autumn 1983.
+On July 14th, 1983, Bernie Margolius, his son Philip, Jack Einstein and the rest of the owners under High Fidelity Broadcasters sold the station to the owners of WTOP (1500 AM) for $2.3 million and Einstein used his share to purchase WNAV-AM and WLOM-FM in Annapolis, Maryland.
+Eventually, WNAV was sold and passed through several owners (including being resold to Einstein in the mid-1990s) until WNAV was ultimately sold to Pat Sajak, the game-show host, in 1998.
+Einstein was granted the WHFS call letters in roughly October 1983 and WLOM-FM 99.1 became WHFS.
 Not only did 99.1 operate with higher power than the 102.3 facility, but its transmitter was located halfway between Washington and Baltimore, providing a strong signal to both markets.
 Eventually Einstein's group sold WHFS.
 When the station switched formats, it was located at the Infinity Broadcasting Center in Lanham, Maryland.
-The 102.3 frequency is now occupied by an Urban AC station in Washington, using the call letters WMMJ and nicknamed "Majic 102.3".
+The 102.3 frequency is now occupied by an urban AC station in Washington, using the call letters WMMJ and nicknamed "Majic 102.3".

 A daily topical humor "news" show, The Daily Feed by John Dryden of DC Audio, aired for much of the 1980s on WHFS.
 It featured the sarcastic "Max Nobny" exchanging wit with straightman and nominal narrator, the Baltimore-accented "Frank Benlin", discussing current issues and using classic passion plays such as Star Trek parodies (during the Gulf shipping crisis of the mid-1980s when the U.S. reflagged Middle Eastern tankers) as a comedy vehicle.
 During Washington Mayor Marion Barry's drug case, a faux–Washington, D.C. tourism promo by the Feed referred to the mayor for life, adding that he "is featured on a totally hidden federal video program".

 Sunday broadcasts featured paid foreign language/culture specialty shows in the morning.
 In the afternoon in the 1980s, Tom Terrell would host Sunday Reggae Splashdown.

 WHFS on-air staff included: David Einstein, Damian Einstein, Bob "Here" Showacre, Weasel, Diane Divola, Dave Issing, Milo, Tom Terrell, Neci Crowder, Bob Waugh, Rob Timm, Kathryn Lauren, Pat Ferrise, Johnny Riggs, Gina Crash, and others.

+WHFS on-air staff that were also on Jake Einstein and Steve Kingston's WRNR 103.1 included: Damian Einstein, Bob "Here" Showacre, Dave Issing, Bob Waugh, and Rob Timm.

 The primary progressive rock station in the nation's capital, WHFS had become famous as a cutting-edge station playing the latest underground music, often months or years before the mainstream.
 It was the DC area's the first station in the city to play R.E.M., The Specials, Pixies, The Smiths, The Monochrome Set, The Cure, Echo & the Bunnymen, Stereolab, New Order, 311, and Sublime.